priyankpopli/ineuron/README.md

 # ineuron
-This is my assignment repository for iNeuron.
+This is my assignment repository for Data Analytics.